The IoT is making the world’s fabric around us smarter and more sensitive, thus merging the digital and physical universes.

 What is the Industry Internet of Things?

-Industrial Internet of Things (IIoT) or Industry 4.0 or the Fourth Industrial Revolution are all names given to IoT technology in business environments.
+IIoT, Industry 4.0, and Fourth Industrial Revolution refer to IoT tech in business settings, driving industrial advancements.
 The concept is similar to consumer IoT devices in the home.
-Still, the purpose is to use a combination of sensors, big data, wireless networks, artificial intelligence, and analysis to measure and optimize the industrial process.
+The goal is to employ sensors, big data, AI, and analysis to optimize industrial processes through wireless networks and measurement.

 Benefits That Consumer Avails